jing042323/jing-long/_posts/2021-10-07-google_ads.markdown

 ## <span style="color:SeaGreen"> 2.1 Competitor Analysis </span>

 As a new entrant, we lack information about the tourism industry.
 And whether our ads can be shown or not is closely related to the strategies of our competitors.
 By spying on our competitors, we can quickly learn about how competitive this industry is and what ads they have, and thus better make our advertising plan.
-The focus of our competitor analysis will be in two part, i.e., ad design and bidding strategy.
+The focus of our competitor analysis will be in two part, i.e., advertisement design and bidding strategy.

 <p align="center">
 <img src="{{site.baseurl}}/assets/img/Google_Ads/spy.png" height="190" width="600" />
 </p>

-- ### Ad Design
+- ### Advertisement Design

 We searched several keywords relating to our business, such as tour planner and travel agency, to see who will be competing with us in Google Ads.
 We tried the same keyword search in four target countries of our ads, including Singapore, Malaysia, the UK and Ireland.